topjohnwu/magisk-module-installer/README.md

  - Then follow the prompts to install host file of choice

 #### Whitelist Instructions:
- - Create a text file on sdcard card "whitelist"
+ - Create a text file on sdcard called "whitelist"
  - Either add exact lines you want remove to it -> Run hosts script and choose whitelist option
  - Or add regex for lines you want removed -> Run hosts script and choose whitelist regex option

+#### Blacklist Instructions:
+ - Create a text file on sdcard called "blacklist"
+ - Add exact lines you want to remove it (do not include the 0.0.0.0 -> so for example: "facebook.com")
+ - Run hosts script and choose blacklist option

-#### To Remove Whitelist:
+#### To Remove Whitelist/Blacklist:
  - Just run hosts script and reinstall host file of choice

 ## [Support](https://forum.xda-developers.com/apps/magisk/magisk-unified-hosts-adblocker-t3559019)